 How often do customers use your product/service and how?

-This segment looks at the frequency of customer interaction with your business, and the nature of the interaction (what they do while interacting, which features they use, how long they spend, etc.).
-This can be further segmented into heavy, medium and light users, and marketing targeted accordingly.
+This behavioral segment looks at the frequency of customer interaction with your business, and the nature of the interaction (what they do while interacting, which features they use, how long they spend, etc.).
+This can be further segmented into heavy or light users (or even more granular), and you can update your marketing strategy to target these segments accordingly.

 3. Benefits sought